 We generally assign summer associates to one of the firm's primary practice groups.
 Throughout the program, Summer Associates are given a variety of assignments to enable them to identify subject areas in which they may ultimately wish to practice.

 Summer associates are not required to bill a minimum number of hours.
 However, they will experience private practice as if they were first-year associates.
 This, we believe, best allows the firm to evaluate prospective lawyers and allows the summer associates to evaluate Foster Swift and the culture of our firm.

+Yes!
 We have created a variety of ways to make sure our Summer Associates have great experiences.
-To facilitate transition into the firm and to learn about the firm's culture, an associate "buddy" is assigned to each summer associate.
+To facilitate the transition into the firm and to learn about the firm's culture, an associate "buddy" is assigned to each summer associate.
 At social events, the buddy assists with all aspects of integration, including introductions and answering questions about appropriate attire and the firm’s customs.